Ajesh-webllisto/flask-boilerplate/README.md

 - There are 3 configurations `development`, `staging` and `production` in `config.py`.
 Default is `development`
 - Create a `.env` file from `.env.example` and set appropriate environment variables before running the project
+- Create a folder named "log" and create 2 files in it named as "celery.log" and "info.log".

 ### Running app